grabs/moodle-local_adminer/local/adminer/README.txt

 - it is based on adminer-4.0.2
     now it doesn't use deprecated ereg functions anymore for more infos see here: https://github.com/vrana/adminer/blob/master/changes.txt

+changes in 2014011602
+- ports other than default port are supported now - thanks to Ian Tasker